pauleveritt/django-tutorial-extended/README.md

 ### Fullstack: Prettier and eslint

+- Mention `package.json` and npm integration
+  - You get a popup with link for installing
+  - Autocomplete in package.json
 - In preferences, show Prettier integration
 - Make sure prettier on save and reformat are checked
 - In `Index.jsx` mess up spacing, indentation